jxxcarlson/elm-markdown/README.md

 ## Recent Changes

+- Added `nolang` support for the syntax highlighter.
+Thus in code blocks set off by triple backticks where the language is not supported by the syntax highlighter, use `nolang` in place of `elm`, `python`, etc.  Currently supported languages are css, elm, javascript, json, python, sql, and xml.

 - Added the function `Markdown.LaTeX.export` to export Markdown text to MiniLaTeX.

 - Added the function `Markdown.Parse.toTextTree : Tree MDBlock -> Tree String`